 Cathay Pacific offers affordable and the best flights to Sydney.
 When is the best time to fly?
 The best time to fly to Sydney is November.
 During this time, Australia starts its summer, and you’ll enjoy temperatures of 24 degrees C. However, your air ticket will be pricey in July.
 It’s best to decide when to fly, depending on how much you want to save.

 Book early and be on the lookout for offers and flights.
 By so doing, you’ll get the best deals on air tickets.
-To get the most suitable airline, some aspects to consider are;
+To contact the most suitable airline, some aspects to consider are;

 - Seat design